-Slip and fall injuries are premises liability claims that result when someone slips, trips, or falls as a consequence of an unsafe or hazardous condition.
+Slip and fall injuries are premises liability claims that result when someone slips, trips, or falls due to an unsafe or hazardous condition.
 Slip and falls are, by some accounts, the second leading cause of injuries in our country, accounting for an incredible 16,000 deaths every year.
 According to the U.S. Department of Labor, these injuries make up 15 percent of all accidental workplace deaths each year.
 Nursing home falls cause a stunning number of deaths each year.

 Some slip and trip tort claims arise simply because the injured person was not paying attention.
-But our lawyers see scores of slip and fall claims that result from dangerous conditions that the victim could not have possibly foreseen.
+But our lawyers see scores of slip-and-fall claims resulting from dangerous conditions that the victim could not have foreseen.

-Often the problem is poor design or improper maintenance of the premises.
-Other slip and fall accidents in Maryland result from slippery surfaces that result from the spillage of food or liquids.
+Often, the problem is poor design or improper maintenance of the premises.
+Other slip-and-fall accidents in Maryland result from slippery surfaces resulting from food or liquid spillage.

 The median jury verdict in premises liability cases nationally is $100,000.
-The average verdict in these cases is 3 times higher.
-The average settlement amount in a typical slip and fall case will be much lower, probably in the $20,000 to $50,000 range.
+The average verdict in these cases is three times higher.
+The average settlement amount in a typical slip-and-fall case will be much lower, probably in the $20,000 to $50,000 range.

-The settlement payout of an individual lawsuit will depend largely on how serious the plaintiff's injury is.
-Slip and fall lawsuits in Baltimore City and Prince George's County will typically have higher settlement compensation than in other Maryland jurisdictions.
-In our lawyers' experience, you see a higher average payout in slip and fall cases with surgery than those without.
+The settlement payout of an individual lawsuit will depend mainly on how severe the plaintiff’s injury is.
+Slip and fall lawsuits in Baltimore City and Prince George’s County will typically have higher settlement compensation than in other Maryland jurisdictions.
+In our lawyers’ experience, you see a higher average payout in slip-and-fall cases with surgery than those without.
 This makes sense.
-Surgery is a marker for more serious injury.
+Surgery is a marker for more severe injury.

 Maryland has a lower average settlement amount for a slip and fall than the national average.
 Why?
 Because Maryland is one of a handful of states that have contributory negligence.
 This means if you are 1% at fault for your injuries, you cannot recover.

-Store employees are good at playing dumb when it comes to acknowledging awareness of a hazardous conditions.
-In this regard, actual notice is going to be hard to come by.
+Store employees are good at playing dumb when acknowledging awareness of hazardous conditions.
+In this regard, actual notice will be hard to come by.
 So what will matter is how long the banana peel had been on the floor.
 If it is fresh, that is good evidence that it just fell.
-If it looks like it has been put through the wringer, the case is much stronger.
+The case is much stronger if it looks like it has been put through the wringer.

 - Wagner v.
 Doehring, 553 Md.
 97, 553 A.2d 684 (1989): A landowner must use reasonable and ordinary care to keep the premises safe for an invitee.
 Under Maryland law, an invitee is defined as one permitted to remain on the premises for purposes intrinsically related to the purpose of the business.

 - Rawls v.
 Hochschild, Kohn & Co., Inc., 207 Md.
 113, 113 A.2d 405 (1955): The court found that the proper owner does not need to have actual knowledge of the dangerous condition that caused the victim to fall.
-But the victim must show that the storekeeper could have discovered the condition by the exercise of ordinary care.
-That's the key.
-The question in these cases is always going to center around whether the defendant acted reasonably under the circumstances.
+But the victim must show that the storekeeper could have discovered the condition by exercising ordinary care.
+That’s the key.
+The question in these cases will always center around whether the defendant acted reasonably under the circumstances.

-If you have a serious injury case in Maryland, our legal counselors will be glad to speak with you.
-You can reach a Maryland slip and fall lawyer at 1-800-553-8082 or click here for a free Internet consultation.
+Our legal counselors will gladly speak with you if you have a serious injury case in Maryland.
+You can reach a Maryland slip and fall lawyer at 800-553-8082 or get a free Internet consultation.

 If you injure yourself in a slip and fall accident at a retail store or other commercial property, you should take the following steps after the incident to preserve any potential legal claim you might have against the property owner: